Author Statement

 I carry my name as my responsibility.
 In the Japanese tradition, Shintani is a variant of Araya, which invokes the concept of ālaya-vijñāna—the storehouse consciousness.
 This eighth and most fundamental form of awareness, according to the Vijñānavāda school, gathers all impressions of lived experience, seeds future existence, and underlies all other states of mind.

 As a writer, I dwell in this field of memory and continuity.
 My work is both a preservation and a transmutation of the impressions I have received.
-Whether in music, literature, or lived moments, I tend to what has been stored—carefully, fiercely, sometimes with silence.
+Whether in music, literature, or lived moments, I tend carefully to what has been stored.
+Sometimes fiercely, sometimes with silence.

-I carry what was, to seed what might become.
+I carry what was, in the great hope it might seed what is to become.

 Born in Los Angeles 1953.